mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I shot my eyes toward him, and he explained.

-"Kip told me what you're trying to do.
+"Kipnu told me what you're trying to do.
 I must say, I was a bit annoyed when I had to reschedule my appointment with him."

-_Damn it, Kip._
+_Damn it, Kipnu._

 I snapped back, "And you intend to stop me with that leg of yours?"